 Section 3: Reflection and Refraction of Light

-Light is needed to be able to see things around us, and how well we see them depends on the amount of light and the color of an object.
-Most objects don’t produce their own light, so almost everything we see is reflecting light.
+Light is needed to see things around us, and how well we see them depends on the amount of light and the color of an object.
+Unfortunately, most objects don’t produce their own light, so almost everything we see is reflecting light.
 The reflected light travels to the retina of our eyes, where an image is received and sent to the brain.

-Objects must reflect light in order to be seen.
-Something that is opaque does not allow light to pass through.
+Objects must reflect light to be seen.
+Something opaque does not allow light to pass through.
 It only absorbs and reflects light.
 If something is translucent, some light passes through.
-Frosted glass reflects some light and also lets some light pass through.
-Light is scattered in different directions.
-An item that is transparent transmits almost all light, absorbing and reflecting only a little bit of it.
-A glass of water is transparent because most of the light passes right through it.
+The frosted glass reflects some sunlight and also lets some light pass through.
+As a result, light is scattered in different directions.
+A transparent item transmits almost all light, absorbing and reflecting only a little bit.
+For example, a glass of water is transparent because most light passes through it.

 When you look in a mirror, you see your reflection.
 This happens because light reflects off of you, hits the mirror, and then reflects off the mirror to your eye.
-Reflection occurs when a light wave strikes an object and bounces off of it.
+Reflection occurs when a light wave strikes an object and bounces off it.
 When light is reflected from a flat mirror, the incoming ray of light is called the incidence ray.
 The law of reflection states that the angle of incidence (i), or where light strikes a surface, is equal to the angle of reflection (r).
-Regular reflection occurs when there is a reflection of light waves on a smooth surface such as a shiny car.
-Diffuse reflection occurs on a surface that is rough such as a brick wall.
+Regular reflection occurs when light waves are reflected on a smooth surface, such as a shiny car.
+Diffuse reflection occurs on a rough surface, such as a brick wall.

 A prism separates light into colors because of refraction.
 The amount of bending depends on the wavelength of the light.
 Colors always appear in the same order: red, orange, yellow, green, blue, indigo, and violet.
 Light refracted through air layers of different densities can result in mirages.

 - Compare opaque, translucent, and transparent.

 - What is the law of reflection?